david-shams-ascension/css-react-bootstrap/README.md

 `npm install react-bootstrap bootstrap` React-Bootstrap doesn't depend on a very precise version of Bootstrap, we don't ship with any included css.
 However, some stylesheet is required to use these components.
+How and which Bootstrap styles you include is up to you, but the simplest way is to include the latest styles from the CDN.
+A little more information about the benefits of using a CDN can be found here.

+## Customizing bootstrap to match components
+see the [Bootstrap docs](https://getbootstrap.com/docs/4.3/getting-started/theming/) for details about customizing stylesheets to match your component use.

+## Important React Bootstrap Components
+You should import individual components like: react-bootstrap/Button rather than the entire library.
+Doing so pulls in only the specific components that you use, which can significantly reduce the amount of code you end up sending to the client. [https://react-bootstrap.github.io/getting-started/introduction](https://react-bootstrap.github.io/getting-started/introduction)